All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A 2023 retrospective cohort study analyzing electronic health records of over 240,000 patients found that those prescribed semaglutide had a significantly lower incidence of new depression diagnoses compared to matched controls not using GLP-1 receptor agonists .
 The risk reduction was observed even after adjusting for weight loss, suggesting the effect was not solely attributable to losing weight.

 Animal studies have provided more direct evidence.
 In rodent models of depression, semaglutide administration reduced immobility in the forced swim test and tail suspension test, standard behavioral assays for depressive-like behavior .
-These effects were accompanied by measurable reductions in hippocampal inflammation and increases in brain-derived neurotrophic factor (BDNF), a protein essential for neuronal health and plasticity.
+These effects were accompanied by measurable reductions in hippocampal inflammation and increases in brain-derived neurotrophic factor (BDNF), a protein important for neuronal health and plasticity.

-Additionally, data from the SELECT cardiovascular outcomes trial, which enrolled over 17,000 participants, showed improvements in patient-reported mental health outcomes among those randomized to semaglutide versus placebo .
+Data from the SELECT cardiovascular outcomes trial, which enrolled over 17,000 participants, showed improvements in patient-reported mental health outcomes among those randomized to semaglutide versus placebo .
 While depression was not a primary endpoint, these secondary findings have added momentum to dedicated research efforts.

 Clinical trials specifically designed to evaluate semaglutide for major depressive disorder are currently recruiting participants.
 We anticipate that results from these studies will provide much-needed clarity on dosing, efficacy, and which patient populations may benefit most.